Vertigogo/staff_list/README.md

 Python 3+

 ## Usage
-The files in this project
+The files in this project are designed as scripts and thus intended to be run via a commandline i